bobpeulen/oci_opensearch/postgresql_logs/README.md

 ## 4. In OCI OpenSearch, create a Pipeline
 - First, in OCI Vault, create a secret for your OCI OpenSearch username and password
 - Go to OCI OpenSearch, click on Pipeline.
 Use the below YAML and change:
-  - Your Secret OCIDS for username and password
+  - Your Vault Secret OCIDS for username and password
   - Your OCI Streaming bootstrap server
   - Your topic name and group_id
   - Your stream pool id (OCID)